-Tracking levels of world inequality poses a variety of statistical challenges for researchers.
+Tracking levels of world inequality can pose a variety of statistical challenges for researchers.
 Different nations, for starters, tally income and wealth in different ways, and some nations barely tally reliable stats at all.
-Fortunately, there are an increasing number of good sources of summary data on global inequality.
+But researchers worldwide are increasingly taking on these challenges.

 Luxembourg Income Study